What is “Rule 36” Motion to Dismiss in Massachusetts?

 In essence, Rule 36 means that all defendants are guaranteed a trial within one year of their arraignment.
 And this rule applies to anyone who has bee arraigned – even if you are not being held in jail while awaiting trial.
 If more than one year has gone by after your arraignment, and you still have not been brought to trial, you are eligible to file a “Rule 36” Motion to Dismiss.
 In the state of Massachusetts, if more than twelve months have gone by since you were arraigned, and you still have not had a trial, you are entitled to a dismissal of the charges upon filing that rule 36 motion to dismiss.

+Understanding what can be excluded from the 12-month timeline is crucial.
+For instance, if you file motions or agree to continuances, these periods can be excluded from the calculation.
+This means that even if more than a year has passed, the actual time counted towards the Rule 36 requirement might be less if these exclusions apply.
 However, sometimes it is beneficial for you to continue your case (move to a later date), in which case the twelve month period could be exceeded.
 Also, if you are being held in state custody while awaiting trial and there is an agreed upon continuance in your case, that new date cannot exceed 30 days.

 Hiring a Defense Team you can Trust